TwilioLatamEngHub/plugin-conversations-transfer-interaction/README.md

 cp .env.example .env
 ```

-- Fill the `.env` file with the URL of your Twilio functions created earlier `/transfer-interaction`.
+- Fill the `.env` file with the URL of your Twilio function created earlier `/transfer-interaction`.

 - Inside the `/public` folder, create a `appConfig.js` file according to the `appConfig.example.js` file.